Steve McDonald (Coronation Street): Storylines

+A few months later Steve is done with Tracy and gets romantically involved with Cassie Plummer(Tyrone's mom.)
+Tracy and Amy walk into the kitchen and see Cassie and Steve as he kisses Cassie grossing out Tracy and Amy.
+It gets more hot and heavier when the two make love in the kitchen only to be caught by Cassie's son Tyrone.

 Other appearances

 A four-part spin-off series entitled Street Car Stories was released in February 2014 and featured comic scenes between Steve and Lloyd Mullaney (Craig Charles) in the Street Cars cab office.

 In November 2021, Steve appeared in a non canon sketch of Channel 4 show First Dates with EastEnders’ character Janine Butcher in aid of Children in Need.